VanceF-21/awesome-llm-agents/README.md

 Welcome to my collection of AI agents!
 In this repository, you’ll find various agents that I have built to enhance my skills and tackle different challenges.
 Each agent serves a unique purpose, and I hope you find them useful—or at least entertaining.
 Who knows, one of these might even start thinking for itself and attempt to conquer the world… (Just kidding 👀)

+**Note**: While building these agents, I’ve tried to avoid using third-party frameworks (like LangChain and LangGraph) as much as possible, embracing the power of pure Python from scratch.
+However, for some of the more complex agentic systems, I did resort to using frameworks (😑).
+In the future, I may add some pure Python implementations to those, so stay tuned!

 ## Table of Contents

 - [Agent 1: Self-Improving Agent](./self_improving_agent.ipynb) - This agent *tries* to improve itself.
 It might get better, or it might just become really good at overthinking.
 You decide.